 (4) Topography of the area

-(5) Availability of fast growing fishes.
+(5) Availability of fast-growing fishes.

 (6) Availability of supplementary feedstuff

-Adequate water supply of fish pond
+The adequate water supply of the fish pond

-There must be constant supply of water of good quality and quantity.
-The water can be from streams, lakes, rivers, irrigations canals and springs.
-Good quality water is necessary because it will provide oxygen and food to fish, create a medium for waste discharge and reproduction.
+There must be a constant supply of water of good quality and quantity.
+The water can be from streams, lakes, rivers, irrigation canals and springs.
+Good quality water is necessary because it will provide oxygen and food to fish, and create a medium for waste discharge and reproduction.
 The water should not have a bad smell, taste or colour and should not be too muddy and must be free from pollution.

-Soil in the area of fish pond
+The soil in the area of the fishpond

-soil in the area must be fertile so as to supply nutrients to the fish.
+the soil in the area must be fertile so as to supply nutrients to the fish.
 It should be clay because of its ability to hold water which is very important in fish pond construction.
 Soil with too much sand or gravel is not good and would not retain water.